-Boyd County Farm Bureau celebrates Kentucky Ag Literacy Week / National Ag Day, March 23-29, 2014
+Boyd County Farm Bureau Federation celebrates Kentucky Ag Literacy Week / National Ag Day, March 15-21, 2015

-Alex is a granddaughter of Linda Hardeman, Chairperson of Women’s Committee of Boyd County Farm Bureau Federation.
+Alex is the granddaughter of Linda Hardeman, Chairperson of the Women’s Committee and CSR for the Boyd County Farm Bureau Board of Directors.

-Boyd County Farm Bureau just celebrated Food Check-Out Week February 16-22, 2014.
-We visited Foodfair Market on Blackburn in Ashland and talked with some customers in recognition of Food Check-Out Week.
-We let them know how America’s Farmers are the most productive and efficient in the world by providing us with an ample supply of safe and affordable food.
+Boyd County just celebrated Food Check-Out-Week February 15-21, 2015.
+Linda Hardeman Chairperson of the Women’s Committee visited Craycraft’s IGA on Court Street in Catlettsburg, Kentucky.
+We talked with some customers in recognition of Food Check-Out-Week.
+Let them know how America’s Farmers are most productive and efficient in the world by providing us with an ample supply of safe and affordable food.
 Farmers help feed our community, state, nation and other people from around the world with the goods they produce.
-The cashiers at Foodfair and both insurance offices passed out the promotional cards so everyone could and learn more about Food Check-Out Week.
-President William David Horn joined in to help us celebrate.
-Boyd County Farm Bureau sends out a “BIG THANK YOU” to our Farmers and Agriculture.
-Additional history information on Food Check-Out Week in available on American Farm Bureau Federation website.
+The cashiers at IGA and both insurance offices passed out the promotional cards so everyone could learn more about Food Check-Out-Week.
+Kentucky Farm Bureau Agency Manager Bryan Carroll joined in to help us celebrate.
+Boyd County Farm Bureau sends out a “Big Thank You” to our Farmers and Agriculture.
+Additional history information on Food Check-Out-Week is available on American Farm Bureau Federation website.

 Boyd County Farm Bureau wishes to present a scholarship to an outstanding graduating senior of a Boyd County School.
 It is our intention to give recognition to a student who has contributed to the leadership of school and community and has indicated a strong desire to continue educational endeavors.
 The student must be a member of a family that holds membership in Boyd County Farm Bureau.
 The amount of the scholarship shall be $1,500.00 (divided between terms of a year of post high school education) and may be used at any college or post high school vocational training program.
 Recipient may be eligible to apply for continuance of the scholarship if certain requirements are met.
 Applications have been given to Counselors of high schools in Boyd County, Kentucky.
-You can also stop by the Boyd County Farm Bureau Insurance Office and pick one up.
-The application must be completed and postmarked no later than March 14, 2014.
-Please send complete application to Karen Blevins, Scholarship Chairperson at Ashland Community & Technical College 1400 College Drive Ashland, Kentucky 41101.
+The application must be completed and post marked no later than March 20, 2015.
+Please send complete application to Karen Blevins, Scholarship Chairperson at Ashland Community & Technical College Drive Ashland, Kentucky 41101.

 « Back to the Community Focus page